bot-app/trading/docs/advanced-hyperopt.md

 ## Space options

-For the additional spaces, scikit-optimize (in combination with Freqtrade) provides the following space types:
+For the additional spaces, scikit-optimize (in combination with Trading) provides the following space types:

 * `Categorical` - Pick from a list of categories (e.g. `Categorical(['a', 'b', 'c'], name="cat")`)
 * `Integer` - Pick from a range of whole numbers (e.g. `Integer(1, 10, name='rsi')`)